gobridgenz/challenges/6-next-public-holiday/README.md

 <details>
 <summary>Steps to follow</summary>

-1. Call the URL with the current year
+1. Create the URL with the current year

 1. Define the type that will contain the API response